microplastics-field-manual/microplastics-field-manual.github.io/pages/07-pre-survey-preparations-and-field-procedures.md

 Most microplastic sampling studies of pinnipeds come from the collection and processing of scats, which are easily accessible on land at haul out sites, and through the necropsy of by-caught and other deceased pinnipeds.

 **_Separating plastic from organic matter_**

 Pinniped scats are widely collected and processed for diet and health studies, with plastic items separated from organic matter using a variety of methods; similar collection protocols can also be applied to microplastic assessments.
 Scats can be examined for either or both visible size range plastics and microscopic microplastics.

 Though there are no standard protocols for separating plastic specifically from the organic matter in pinniped scats, chemical digestion and sieving and/or microscopic analysis are the recommended approaches (see post survey section below).
 Additionally, a range of studies have methods that would be appropriate to follow (e.g., Nelms_ _et al. 2019b; Ortega-Borchardt_ _et al. 2023)

 Like cetaceans, for pinnipeds, the GIT is often removed from the carcass (sealed at both ends) to examine for plastics, and (micro)plastics can be separated from organic matter via the same sieving method used for cetaceans, following Corazzola et al. (2021).

 #### Marine turtles and other marine reptiles

 **_Sampling marine turtles_**

-Study of microplastics in sea turtles relies primarily on the necropsy of deceased, by-caught, and beach cast animals and the removal of the GIT from mouth to cloaca.
+Study of microplastics in sea turtles relies primarily on the necropsy of deceased, by-catch, and beach cast animals and the removal of the GIT from mouth to cloaca.
 It is difficult to obtain scat in the environment or to sample faeces from live wild marine turtles, though faeces can be collected from animals kept in captivity, for example in rescue and rehabilitation facilities.
 Marine turtles do not regurgitate, so stomach lavage is the only method available to sample live wild turtle GIT contents.

 **_Separating plastic from organic matter_**

 It is common to find macro- and meso-sized plastics during sea turtle necropsy, and these should be reported, following standard protocols such as (Provencher et al., 2019a).
 The methods for separating (micro)plastic from organic matter vary, depending if the aim is to quantify plastic visible to the naked eye only (more common for marine turtle research; items are hand-picked from the flayed GIT) or both visible size range and microscopic microplastics (less common in sea turtle plastic ingestion research; items are digested as per Caron et al. (2018).
 There are many other protocols available for microplastic separation from turtle GIT samples (Caron et al., 2016; Caron et al., 2018), many being similar to that of other larger taxa discussed above.

 #### Marine birds